Shaaali/identity-apps/docs/guides/applications/web-app/README.md

 # Web Applications

-Web applications are the most the common type of applications in use.
-Web applications are usually hosted in a web server and accessed by the browser.
+Web applications are the most common type of applications in use.
+They are usually hosted on a web server and accessed by the browser.
 Web applications need authentication as they offer functionality dependent on the logged-in user.